 Why Cloud Computing is Now the Standard

-By its nature, cloud-hosted software greatly reduces the chance of software piracy, as the solution remains protected by the developer, accessed by approved users.
+By its nature, cloud-hosted software greatly reduces the chance of software piracy.
+The solution remains protected by the developer, and accessed by approved users.
 Naturally, other developers like this idea, and are therefore motivated to offer their titles in this way as well.

-A business that leverages a cloud solution will find that these solutions can help diminish their need of on-site infrastructure.
+A business that leverages a cloud solution will find that these solutions can help diminish its need for on-site infrastructure.
 Take, for instance, the email solution that comes with Microsoft Office.
 Once, businesses would need to invest in and maintain the equipment to host their email.
 Now, thanks to cloud solutions, this large financial expense can be eliminated.

 Reduced User Restrictions

-I’m sure you’ve been in this position before: you have the time to get something accomplished, but because you lack the resources to do so in the moment, the opportunity is wasted.
-Many cloud-based solutions can help eliminate the likelihood of this situation by allowing a user to leverage more than one device.
+You’ve been in this position before: you have the time to get something accomplished, but you lack the resources.
+Thus, the opportunity is wasted.
+Many cloud-based solutions can help eliminate the likelihood of this situation.
+They do this by allowing a user to leverage more than one device.
 Adobe allows their Creative Cloud users to boost their operational flexibility by utilizing two devices.

 Reduced Financial Toll

 While a user once needed to commit a large, lump expense in order to procure a software title, cloud computing’s delivery has shifted the way things are done.
-Now, with solutions delivered based on a regular service fee, businesses can adjust their budgets to more fluidly incorporate an operating expense, as compared to a significant, one-time charge.
+Now, with solutions delivered based on a regular service fee, businesses can adjust their budgets.
+They can more fluidly incorporate an operating expense, as compared to a significant, one-time charge.
 In this way, it makes it generally cheaper for businesses to incorporate software titles into their workflows.
-Which sounds better to you… $3000, up front, for one version of a software title, or a monthly fee of $25 for the latest version of that title, with updates managed by the provider?
+Which sounds better to you… $3000, upfront, for one version of a software title, or a monthly fee of $25 for the latest version of that title, with updates managed by the provider?